 Platypus abound in the streams and dams but the best places to see them are in Yungaburra along Petersen Creek and at Tarzalli Lakes Fish Farm.
 They have a farm tour on which they guarantee you will see Platypus; you can't get better than that!
 They also have some wonderful smoked goods and fresh produce.
 Try some of the herb combinations which Dave uses on the fish and chicken.

 Six-winged dragonflies?
 Not really, it is the shadow cast on the rocks.
 The Blue dragonfly is probably a Blue Skimmer, Orthetrum caledonicum, but it has no yellow on the sides of the thorax.
-The red one is the aptly named Scarlet Percher, Diplacodes heamatodes.
-Where you have water and insects there will be swallows.
-The Welcome Swallow is a migrant is Southern Australia but we have birds all year round. they build their nests out of mud, plant fibres and feathers.

 No comments: